- Most ACC Men’s Soccer Linear Coverage Ever

 *Additional games slated for ACC Network Extra, ACCN’s digital platform available on the ESPN App, will be announced at a later date.

 ACC men’s soccer has enjoyed unprecedented levels of success with the league winning eight NCAA titles since the turn of the century.
 The ACC has consistently placed the most teams in the NCAA Men’s Soccer Championship, with the league sending an NCAA-record nine teams to the tournament each of the last three seasons.

 About ACC Network

-Owned and operated by ESPN in partnership with the Atlantic Coast Conference, ACC Network (ACCN) is a new 24/7 national network dedicated to ACC sports set to launch August 22, 2019.
+Owned and operated by ESPN in partnership with the Atlantic Coast Conference, ACC Network (ACCN) is a new 24/7 national network dedicated to ACC sports launching on August 22, 2019.
 Approximately 450 live contests including 40 regular-season football games, 150 men’s and women’s basketball games, and 200 other regular-season competitions and tournament games from across the conference’s 27 sponsored sports will be televised annually, plus a complement of news and information shows and original programming.
-Together, the ACCN and its digital platform, ACC Network Extra (ACCNE), will feature 1,350 ACC events in its first year.
+Together, the ACCN and its digital platform, ACC Network Extra (ACCNX), will feature 1,350 ACC events in its first year.
 ESPN has been televising ACC content since 1979 and has exclusive rights to every conference-controlled game across all sports and championships.

-*Carriage agreements are already in place with the following video providers: Altice, DIRECTV, Google Fiber, Hulu Live TV, Optimum, PlayStation Vue, Suddenlink, TVision and Verizon Fios, among others.
-All ACCN games will also be available on the ESPN App to authenticated cable subscribers.
+*Carriage agreements are also in place with the following video providers: DIRECTV, Google Fiber, Hulu Live TV, Optimum by Altice, PlayStation Vue, Optimum by Suddenlink, Spectrum TV, TVision, Verizon Fios, members of the NCTC, NRTC, Vivicast and YouTube TV, among others.
+All ACCN games will also be available on the ESPN app to authenticated cable subscribers.
 Fans interested in learning more about ACCN can visit www.GetACCN.com.